younglim/developer.gov.sg/collections/_products/categories/design/purple-hats/overview.md

 Purple HATS runs a bot that scans through and analyses web pages for accessibility issues.
 For example, some of the common accessibility issues that the bot will scan for are:

-- Proper Labelling of Buttons
+- Proper Labelling of Images
-   -
+  - These are important as it affects how a button is read by assistive technologies such as screen readers.

 The bot then provides the impact of the accessibility issues by mapping them against the axe-core library of Deque System, a company that provides digital accessibility audits and software tools.
 Deque’s AXE accessibility testing engine is used to test the accessibility of websites and other HTML-based user interfaces.